TruongMimi/comp440/README.md

 Phase 1 (From now until spring break March 18 - 24):

 Mimi:

       - Find articles, papers, etc., and compile the list of links
       - Learn how to do an ER diagram
       - https://www.connectedpapers.com/
       - Links to peer-reviewed publications:
           - https://iopscience.iop.org/article/10.3847/1538-4357/acec4d/meta
   Katie:

       - Plan the DB architecture based on Zybooks

 Phase 2 (March 25 - April 7):

-  Mimi:
+  Mimi and Katie:

       - Plan ER diagram and cry
-  Katie:
-      - Create DB and Flask app and die

 Phase 3 (April 8 - 21):

   Mimi:

       - Continue Flask app and DB
   Katie:

       - Continue Flask app and DB

 Phase 4 (April 22 - May 1):

   Mimi:

       - One-page paper and slides (3-5 slides)
   Katie:

       - Slides (3-5 slides) and finishing touches